jaredly/geometricart/Roadmap.md

 - [ ] ooooh use https://www.npmjs.com/package/json-diff-ts to dramatically reduce the undoaction size!
 That sounds great.

-- [ ] when a line guide is selected, show plus / minus buttons
+- [x] when a line guide is selected, show plus / minus buttons to lengthen/shorten
+	- [ ] make a button to "go infinite" which toggles to "go some kinda way"

+- [ ] for making tiles, I think what I mostly want is "paint to fill".
+Like mouse over the sub-sections, and it makes the tile that includes them all.
+	- this wouldn't work for some cases, but is probably the most user-friendly, so should be the default.
+	- hmm although sometimes there are really little bitses. so it wouldn't be better ....

+# Ok, so it would be suuuper cool to be able to automatically weave stuff.

 # Undo Sidebar Tab???
 - yeah I've wanted something like this for a minute